4 Misconceptions About Building an Eco-Friendly Home

 ECO Friendly Homes Are More Expensive To Build

-One of the most important factors in an eco-home is the lifecycle of the materials used.
+For Custom home builders, one of the most important factors in a custom eco-home is the lifecycle of the materials used.
 That is to say, materials that will last decades longer mean less energy and raw materials are consumed over time and that fewer materials will be destined for landfill sites.
 So, while the cost of some eco-friendly materials may be slightly higher, their cost over the entire lifetime will be less.
 Nevertheless, the cost of many eco-friendly materials have come down substantially and are now competitive with traditional options.

 Building an Eco Friendly Home Isn't That Much Better For the Environment